How to Grow Ficus Ginseng Plants at Home

 Growth Expectations

-If people are keeping ficus ginseng indoors, they are typically growing it as a bonsai tree.
-These trees can be maintained so they are only one or two feet tall.
+If people are keeping ficus ginseng indoors as houseplants, they are typically growing it as a bonsai tree.
+In my experience, these trees can be maintained so they are only one or two feet tall.

 Properly pruning your bonsai tree will allow it to remain under two feet tall.